LocalOrbit/localorbit/docs/archetecture/players.md

   * Add new products
   * Manage product inventory
   * Review orders
+    * Determine who owes money
   * See pick lists
   * See packing lists
 * Buy products
   * Review orders
+    * Determine who they owe money to

 ### Members of